madrilene/eleventy-excellent/src/posts/2025/2025-01-09-post-with-image/post-with-image.md

 ![Close-up with unfocused background of a vibrant large blue butterfly gracefully perched on a delicate flower amidst lush green gras](/assets/images/gallery/asturias-4.jpg 'I used a portrait lens for this one')

-You can also add custom attributes here, to overwrite the default `widths`, have the image eagerly loaded, or add a class etc.
+You can also add custom attributes here ([Kudos to Aleksandr](https://www.aleksandrhovhannisyan.com/blog/eleventy-image-transform/)), to overwrite the default `widths`, have the image eagerly loaded, or add a class etc.

 ```markdown
 ![alt text](/path/to/image){attrs}